Shoal Creek, Austin, Texas: History

 Arrowheads and other artifacts indicate that Native Americans occupied the Shoal Creek watershed 11,400 years ago.
+A Native American "burial mound" is said to be “near the old McCall Spring just west of the street now called Balcones Trail.”
+(Neither the spring nor the street exists now by those names.).
+The "burial mound" was likely actually one of several burnt rock middens excavated in the 1950s near a spring, believed to be McCall Spring.
+A Pedernales point found at one places the age of the middens at ca. 2500–3500 BP.

 There are also stories of attacks by the native people on early settlers.
 One Gideon White, who lived at Seiders’ Springs before the Seiders family settled there, was killed near his home in 1842 by a band of Native Americans.
 A Mrs. Sarah Hibbins, who had been captured by natives when crossing the Colorado River in 1836, escaped them by night and followed the channel of Shoal Creek back to the Colorado, where she obtained help.
 Her two children, or perhaps only one of them, were rescued but her husband had already been killed.
-At that time, the village that would become Austin was called Dewitt’s Colony.

-There is supposed to be a Native American burial mound “near the old McCall Spring just west of the street now called Balcones Trail.”
-Neither the spring nor the street exist now by those names.
+James B. Rogers, one of the original settlers of Austin's little colony, received a grant in 1831 at the mouth of Shoal Creek.
+However, shortly thereafter he relocated about one-half mile northeast of the headwaters on the west side of the present-day railroad tracks at the extension of Kramer Road.
+Later occupied by his son Edward, the well-preserved structures are identified on maps as "Edward H. Rogers Homestead".